top of page

 Ray serves as the President for the National Conservatory of Dramatic Arts.
 He previously managed several theater venues and groups, as well as currently acts/directs in both theater and television.

-Carol Patch, Director
+Carol Patch, Treasurer

 Carol is a long-time resident of Arlington and practicing folk artist who also enjoys attending a diverse number of arts performances and events.
 For six years, Carol served on the Arlington Commission for the Arts.